Paul-StackOverflow/Answers/README.md

 # Answers
-Working examples of answers I have posted to StackOverflow
+Working examples of answers I have posted to StackOverflow, or opted to not post but wanted to preserve my effort.